liferay/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/09-assets/02-enabling-assets-at-the-service-layer/02-handling-assets-at-the-guestbook-service-layer.markdown

 ---
-header-id: handling-assets-at-the-guestbook-service-layer
+header-id: handling-assets-for-the-guestbook-service
 ---

-# Handling Assets at the Guestbook Service Layer
+# Handling Assets for the Guestbook Service

 [TOC levels=1-4]